 Intellectual property rights and the sharing economy

 The "sharing economy" is a phrase we are hearing more and more frequently in recent times.
-This article covers what the phrase means and what it means for intellectual property rights holders.
+This article explains what the phrase means and in particular what it means for intellectual property rights holders.

 This article originally appeared in LawNews, Issue 29.
 LawNews is the weekly publication of the Auckland District Law Society.